 The Day (and Program Change) That Will Live in Infamy

 The amount of miles earned also depends on the passenger’s status in the AAdvantage program.
-General members earn five miles per dollar, Gold members earn seven miles per dollar, Platinum members earn nine miles per dollar, and Executive Platinum members earn 11 miles per dollar.
-In addition, flyers who use an American Airlines credit card to buy their ticket will receive two miles per dollar for the full ticket cost.
+General members earn five miles per dollar.
+Gold members earn seven miles per dollar.
+Platinum members earn nine miles per dollar, and Executive Platinum members earn 11 miles per dollar.
+In addition, flyers who use an American Airlines credit card to buy their ticket will receive two miles per dollar for the full cost of the ticket.

 The Vast Majority of Flyers Will Earn Far Fewer Miles